Water Baptism by Immersion as Done in the Bible: Who? When? Why? How? In What Name?

 A. By full immersion in water.
 Immersion baptism is the single, correct, biblical method.

-At that time Jesus...was baptized by John in the Jordan.
+- At that time Jesus ... was baptized by John in the Jordan.
 As Jesus was coming up out of the water...
-(Mark 1:9-10)
+(Mark 1:9-10).
+The full immersion baptism of Jesus Christ sets a proper example for us.

 Now John also was baptizing at Aenon near Salim, because there was plenty of water, and people were constantly coming to be baptized.
 (John 3:23)